maxshowarth/miney/README.md

 streamlit run app.py
 ```

-If everything is working you should see a 50x50 grid.
-A grey road runs
+If everything is working you should see a 50x50 grid rendered as a single
-across the middle row with a green cell at the far left (the load zone)
+image, not a matrix of buttons.
+A grey road runs across the middle row with a
-and a red cell at the far right (the dump zone).
-The layout is loaded
+green cell at the far left (the load zone) and a red cell at the far right (the
-from `maps/simple_map.json` and can be replaced with other map files.
+dump zone).
+The layout is loaded from `maps/simple_map.json` and can be replaced
+with other map files.

 ## Testing
 Run unit tests with: